AriFordsham/GHCWiki/git-for-darcs-users.md

 # Git for Darcs Users

 Just like Darcs, every Git command comes with a `--help` option.
-For example `git add --help`.
-You can also check out the [ official Git documentation](http://git.or.cz/gitwiki/GitDocumentation).
+For example `git add --help`, or even better `git help add`.

+Please also read the [Git Working Conventions](working-conventions/git) wiki page.
+You should also check out the [ official Git documentation](http://git.or.cz/gitwiki/GitDocumentation).
 Also see "General Notes" below for features present in Git but not in Darcs.

 # Git Concepts